meilisearch/documentation/learn/core_concepts/relevancy.md

 In a typical dataset, some fields are more relevant to search than others.
 A `title`, for example, has a value more meaningful to a movie search than its `overview` or its `release_date`.

-By default, the attribute ranking order is generated automatically based on the attributes' order of appearance in the indexed documents.
+By default, the attribute ranking order is generated automatically based on the attributes' order of appearance in the internal representation of documents.
 However, it can also be set manually.

 For a more detailed look at this subject, see our reference page for [the searchable attributes list](/learn/configuration/displayed_searchable_attributes.md#the-searchableattributes-list).